ntnhut/LeetSolve/docs/source/Array/01_ARR_739_Daily_Temperatures.md

 6. Finally, the `answer` vector is returned, which contains the number of days to wait for a warmer temperature for each day in the `temperatures` vector.

-This improved solution reduces the time complexity to $O(N)$ as it iterates through the `temperatures` vector only once, resulting in a more efficient algorithm for finding the waiting periods for each day.
+This improved solution reduces the time complexity to `O(N)` as it iterates through the `temperatures` vector only once, resulting in a more efficient algorithm for finding the waiting periods for each day.

 ### Complexity
 Worse cases for the `while` loop are when most `temperatures[j]` in their chain are cooler than `temperatures[i]`.